Clara Admin Suite for practice owners

 A short operator note can explain why ClaraOps exists without implying a customer endorsement.

-The note focuses on repeatable payroll-readiness pressure, source handoffs, and clearer owner decisions.
+The note focuses on repeatable payroll-readiness pressure, source handoffs, and clearer admin decisions.

 Available example